chathura226/Hand-Tracking_OpenCV/README.md

 - Also by this, you can get the coordinates of the 21 landmarks of a hand (defined by Google mediapipe) as a list and use in other projects <br>
 - Works well even only using the CPU

+## Small Projects using above module
+- Volume control using hand gesture ( screenshots and gifs are available below)

 ## Some Screenshots: <br>
 ![Image 1](./ScreenShots/01.png)